christensenacademy/christensen-academy/modules/html-basics/reference.md

 ##Overview
 HTML (Hypertext Markup Language) is code that a web designer or developer writes to create the basic content of a webpage.
 Most webpages are also composed of CSS and JavaScript, which enhance basic HTML by providing style and interactivity respectively.
 This document focuses only on basic HTML.

-**Key Idea:** HTML, CSS, and JavaScript are code (plain text) that has specific meaning to the Web browsers that read it (IE, Firefox, Safari, Chrome, Opera).
+**Key Idea:** HTML, CSS, and JavaScript are code (plain text) that has specific meaning to the Web browsers that read it--common browsers include IE, Firefox, Safari, Chrome, and Opera.
 In a sense, developing webpages is nothing more than writing out a bunch of instructions for browsers to follow.
 In HTML, these instructions take the form of [tags](#markup-tags-and-elements) and [attributes](#attributes).

 ##Basic HTML Template
 ```